emilyville/floodwatch/README.md

 2. Create a topic branch.
 3. Implement your feature or bug fix.
 4. Add tests for your feature or bug fix.
-5. Run `./manage.py test`.
-If your changes are not 100% covered, go back to step 4.
-6. Commit and push your changes.
+5. Commit and push your changes.
-7. Submit a pull request.
+6. Submit a pull request.
 Please do not include changes to the gemspec or version file.
 (If you want to create your own version for some reason, please do so in a separate commit.)